 • A shared account gives each person in the relationship access to money when they need it.
 Joint accounts usually offer each person a debit card, a checkbook, and the ability to make deposits and withdraw money.

 This also includes online access to account information, which might help when it comes to paying bills together or other when making shared financial decisions.

-Even those who are not looking to combine finances with someone else could benefit from merging their own money into fewer accounts.
+• Even those who are not looking to combine finances with someone else could benefit from merging their own money into fewer accounts.
+How many bank accounts should you have?
 For most single adults, just one checking and one savings account at the same bank should cover your financial needs.

 This could help cut down on confusion and simplify your spending, so that you’re not trying to balance your budget across multiple accounts.
 Minimizing the number of accounts you hold could mean fewer fees, since many banks charge monthly fees or require a minimum balance.